What is NVI?

 25–44

 Showing signs of economic stress.
-Could represent opportunity or risk depending on strategy.
+May represent opportunity or risk depending on strategy.

 0–24